Cloud-init: What is it and Why it’s Important to Your Cloud Environment

 Users and Groups

-When provisioning your instances, a good practice is to ensure that you have a default group and a user defined within the instance.
+When provisioning your instances, a good practice is to ensure that you have a default group and a user defined for the instance.
 This allows you to ensure that you have a standard configuration of all your provisioned instances and also allows you to comply with requirements as needed.

 #cloud-config